soybeansoup/Portfolio/README.md

 # Portfolio
-Photography portfolio using Flask and Jinja.
-Images served dynamically with Flask/Jinja.
+Photography portfolio using Flask and Jinja to serve content dynamically.